lexcao/lexcao.github.io/_posts/2019-10-27-jekyll-multi-language-without-plugin.md

 The old pagination plugin `jekyll-pagination-v1` is no longer suitable for the short of filtering by the criteria.
 It is not able to show the one language list of posts on specified language.

 Fortunately, `jekyll-pagination-v2` announced to support pagination on multi-language way.
-As I mentioned above, the [*permitted plugins*](https://pages.github.com/versions/) provided by Github Pages does not contain this plugin.
+As I mentioned above, the [*permitted plugins*](https://pages.github.com/versions/) provided by GitHub Pages does not contain this plugin.
 Which you need to [*deploy automated manually*](https://jekyllrb.com/docs/deployment/automated/) if you want to use.
 Here are setup `jekyll-pagination-v2`.

 ### Gemfile install